 First Hip Hop Record Made in Omaha

 The first hip hop record made in Omaha was made by DJ Rip in 1997.
 It was made and produced in Omaha, Nebraska.
 It was a part of the beginning of Omaha’s hip hop scene.
 This 12-inch record had a plain black cover.
 In the middle of the record, where the label is, it has a cartoon of a crew of people and the names and titles of all the songs on the album.
 The background is a cream color that fades into a soft red color.
-One reason that album is important is that DJ Rip shouted out every DJ that was big in the area at the time.
+One reason that the album is important is that DJ Rip shouted out every DJ that was big in the area at the time.

 The Young Crew Boys

 The violence spread to Omaha because it served as a melting pot; however, the disadvantage most rappers faced was being unable to break out to a national audience.
-Although some groups traveled to places like New York to gain exposure to hip-hop music, no artist from Omaha has achieved the national recognition that so many dream of.
+Although some groups traveled to places like New York to gain exposure to hip hop music, in 2017 no artist from Omaha has achieved the national recognition that so many dream of.
 This fact, however, does not make their stories not worth telling.
 In fact, more value and knowledge can be obtained by uncovering stories which are not well told.

-Because of MIHV, students were able to interview individuals who were either deeply involved in the hip-hop scene or big fans of the music.
+Because of MIHV, students were able to interview individuals who were either deeply involved in the hip hop scene or big fans of the music.
 This program allowed students to find a connection to their own community and a genre of music they still love today.